-A selection of the South Carolina Collection can be accessed through the South Carolina Book Collection.
+It can be searched in our online catalog, SCLENDS, and a part of the collection can also be accessed through the South Carolina Book Collection.

 The South Carolina State Documents Depository Program provides access to publications produced by state agencies and state-supported academic institutions.
-The State Library maintains a collection of print, electronic, and multimedia state documents.
+We maintain a collection of print, electronic, and multimedia state documents.

-A selection of digitized materials from the Federal Documents can be accessed through the South Carolina Federal Documents.
+They can be searched in our online catalog, SCLENDS, and a selection of these digitized materials can also be accessed through the South Carolina Federal Documents.